muratk3n/thirdwave/en/README.md

 ---

-Rebuilding things from basic elements seems to be my fate

----

-F yeah bro this powerbank has a builtin camp light, can be charged through my panels, its 2A output runs Raspberry Pi and Im guessing 3A output will even run a NVidia dev board.
+Not bad this powerbank has a builtin camp light, can be charged through my panels, its 2A output runs Raspberry Pi and Im guessing 3A output will even run a NVidia dev board.
 With $30 HDMI portable monitor the whole package is as good as a notebook.